parse-community/parse-dashboard/README.md

 You may set the host, port and mount path by supplying the `--host`, `--port` and `--mountPath` options to parse-dashboard.
 You can use anything you want as the app name, or leave it out in which case the app ID will be used.

-NB: The `--dev` parameter disables production-ready security features.
+The `--dev` parameter disables production-ready security features.
 This parameter is useful when running Parse Dashboard on Docker.
 Using this parameter will:

 - allow insecure http connections from anywhere, bypassing the option `allowInsecureHTTP`
 - allow the Parse Server `masterKey` to be transmitted in cleartext without encryption
 - allow dashboard access without user authentication

 > ⚠️ Do not use this parameter when deploying Parse Dashboard in a production environment.

----

 After starting the dashboard, you can visit http://localhost:4040 in your browser: